kaka-two/service-fair/README.md

-This repository contains the code for the paper "Harbor: Harnessing Bandwidth and Computation Resources for Quality of Experience on Heterogeneous Edge-AI Devices".
+This repository contains the code for the paper "Resource and Fairness-Aware Digital Twin Service Caching and Request Routing with Edge Collaboration".

-## Dependencies
+Dependencies
 The code is written in Python 3.7.

-## Usage
+Usage
 The algo.py file Is the core algorithm code of our paper.

-The env.py is partial environmental variable data.
+Results
+The running.png is a screenshot of our code while running, and loop is the time slot.
+We run 500 time slots each time.
+The running_time.txt is the running time of all algorithms in each experiments.

-## License
+License
 This code is released under the MIT License.
 See LICENSE for details.